McCain Foods: 2010s

+2020s

 In 2020, the company announced it would invest $200 million to build a second potato production plant in China, based in the Yangling Agriculture Hi-Tech Development Zone in Shaanxi Province.
 McCain announced in February 2021 that it had sold a majority stake in Wong Wing.
 It also became the largest shareholder of vertical-farming business TruLeaf, following an initial investment in 2018.
-That August, it also sold its Sara Lee frozen baked goods and desserts business in Australia to New Zealand.
+That August, it also sold its Sara Lee frozen baked goods and desserts business in Australia to New Zealand investment firm South Island Office.
 In September, it revealed The Simple Root, a new line of dairy-alternatives made with potato and other root vegetables, for the US, Canada, and UK markets.

 Following the Russian invasion of Ukraine in February 2022, McCain suspended all shipments into the Russian market and scrapped its plan to build a factory in the country.
 In June, the company purchased predictive crop intelligence technologies from Resson.
 Then, in July, it entered into a partnership with NUGGS, whereby McCain would produce the company's plant-based chicken nuggets.
 McCain opened its first production unit in Brazil in August and then acquired the Netherlands-based Scelta Products in September.

 The company announced in March 2024 that it had sold CelaVita to a Dutch investment group.
 In April 2024, after having acquired a minority stake in 2021, McCain bought Strong Roots, a plant-based frozen food company headquartered in Dublin, Ireland.
 In July, it announced plans to discontinue its Fries To go line and close its Lincolnshire factory.
 In September, it sold frozen-pizza brand Sibarita and a manufacturing plant to Molinos Río de la Plata in Argentina.

-In 2024, McCain Foods was named into class action lawsuits along with Cavendish Farms, Lamb Weston, and J.R.
-Simplot in a conspiracy to coordinate prices on frozen potatoes.
+In 2024, McCain Foods was named into class action lawsuits along with Cavendish Farms, Lamb Weston, and Simplot in a conspiracy to coordinate prices on frozen potatoes.
 The four firms, which control 98% of the potato market in the United States, are alleged to have coordinated price increases starting in 2021.

 In May 2025, McCain subsidiary Van Geloven announced it would close three of its six production plants in Belgium and Netherlands, affecting 142 jobs.

 In November 2025, it was announced McCain had acquired the Washburn, Maine-headquartered supplier of frozen potato specialty products, Penobscot McCrum (McCrum) for an undisclosed amount.

+In late March 2026, it was announced McCain ANZ would be closing the Hastings, New Zealand vegetable processing plant on January 31, 2027.
+In late July 2026, Hawke's Bay horticulturalists abandoned plans to pause the sale of the Hastings processing plant after McCain ANZ informed them and local authorities that the processing equipment was no longer available.